Thermopsis villosa

-Thermopsis villosa, commonly referred to as Carolina (false) lupine, Carolina bush pea, Southern lupine, Aaron's rod, and Blue Ridge golden banner, is an herbaceous plant in the legume family.
-Its native range is in North America, in the southern Appalachian Mountains.
+Thermopsis villosa, commonly referred to as hairy false lupine, is a perennial herbaceous plant in the legume family.
+Its native range is in North America, in the southern Appalachian Mountains, principally in western North Carolina, eastern Tennessee, and northern Georgia.
 It is found elsewhere as an escape from cultivation.
+It occurs mainly in disturbed sites.

+NatureServe assigns Thermopsis villosa a global conservation rank of G3?, indicating that the species is probably vulnerable.
+Its rounded global rank is G3.